wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/Java/Java-OpenSource-Reference.md

 * [Spark #Project#](http://sparkjava.com/): A micro framework for creating web applications in Kotlin and Java 8 with minimal effort.

+## Database

+* [Lettuce #Project#](https://github.com/lettuce-io/lettuce-core): Lettuce is a scalable thread-safe Redis client for synchronous, asynchronous and reactive usage.
+Multiple threads may share one connection if they avoid blocking and transactional operations such as BLPOP and MULTI/EXEC.

 # Production

 ## Static Analysis